MathieuRita/Lazimpa/README.md

 ## ✒️ How to cite ?

-The paper is currently under review.
+The paper has just been accepted to CoNLL 2020.
+Link will be available soon.